Wills, Trusts & Probate

 Frequently Asked Questions About Will Challenges in Wilton

-What are the common reasons for contesting a will in Wilton?
+What are the most common grounds for contesting a will in Wilton?

-Can I challenge a will without going to court?
+Can mediation resolve a will dispute without going to court?

-What happens if a will is declared invalid in probate court?
+What happens if a will is found to be invalid in probate?